pepurion/aleph/content/Character/Feats.md

 Feats are expertise that offer supplementary abilities.
 Often these are passive, but there are active ones.
-Many Feats can have requirements you must meet in order to take them.
+Many Feats have requirements you must meet in order to take them.

+The list will be expanded as the time passes.

 ---
 ## General Feats